SŪKKHIST BUDDHISM

 The Third Noble Truth

 Most of the Buddhist Sutras which mention the Third Truth are short summary versions and they state simply "renunciation".
-The implication, often definition, is that we should renounce delight and pleasure.
-This is often taken to mean we should renounce attachments.
+The implication, often definition, is that we should renounce delight, pleasure, and attachments.But, in the Mahāsatipaṭṭhāna Sutra's Third Truth: The Cessation of Dukkha tells us only that Dukkha will cease when craving ceases, and craving may be eradicated wherever in the world there is delight and pleasure.

 It doesn't say anything about renunciation.